Perforated Metals

 - Perforated Steel

-- Steel sheet metal that has been perforated to create various patterns, used in construction, design, and industrial processes.
+- Steel sheet metal that has been perforated to create various patterns, used in construction, design, filtration, and industrial processes.

 - Perforated Tubes